aineon/velvet-goldmine/TESTING.md

 - Registered users can update their delivery info by completing the form on the *Delivery Info* tab on their profile page

 **_I want to be able to deactivate my account_**
-- Registered users can deactivate their account using the *Deactivate Acccount* button in the deactivate account tab.
+- Registered users can deactivate their account using the *Deactivate Account* button in the deactivate account tab.

 **_I want to receive confirmation my account has been deactivated_**
 - When a user deactivates their account they are sent and email confirming the account has been deactivated.